Physical Theatre & Performance Parkour

 Miranda Henderson & Alister O'Loughlin founded Prodigal Theatre in 1999 on returning from working and training in Eastern Europe.
 The company's work is 'Epic within a small frame' and moves from intimate, in-the-round storytelling and site-specific adaptations of classic texts through to the wordless drama of dance at speed and height with the Urban Playground Team performances.
 The company is multi-award winning, and has toured across five continents, on nine occasions with the British Council.
 From the outset Prodigal has pioneered models of engagement with at-risk communities of young people, and the co-directors hold specialist teaching degrees from the Trinity Laban Conservatoire.

 Now based in Cornwall, Prodigal UPG are fundraising for a new purpose built rehearsal and development centre Kresen Gul Hwel.
-They recently established The Emergent Ensemble - a year long programme contracting six early career artists through the Covid lockdown period and beyond.
+They recently established The Emergent Ensemble - a year long programme contracting five early career artists through the Covid lockdown period and beyond.
 As members of the Freelance Taskforce they authored 'The 5 Guiding Principles' - a Fair Trade model for Freelancers which is now being adopted by performing arts organisations across the country.
-They are currently planning a new festival of outdoor work - The Par-Tea - and have been commissioned by the Time & Tide Bell organisation to make a new, touring show.
+They are currently planning a new festival of outdoor work - The PAR-Teee - and have been commissioned by the Time & Tide Bell organisation to make a new, touring show ON THE STRANDLINE.